odea-project/qAlgorithms/report/discussion_tests.md

 if such a spectrum was produced by the instrument.
 After componentisation, the source feature [@todo better name] should include only features which have a high degree of certainty.
-The highest reliability in a dataset is achieved if no false positives exist.
+The highest reliability in a dataset is achieved if no false positives or negatives exist, meaning the final results are a complete description of the sample contents.

 Completeness is the degree to which all molecules in the sample that arrived at the mass detector could be reconstructed from the final list of components.

-Since both measures depend on ground truth, it is not always sensible to provide an estimator for result quality.
+Since both measures depend on ground truth, it is not always sensible [@todo] very similar measures, change to provide an estimator for result quality.
 The central difference between results and process as proposed here is that results serve as the basis for some decision, be it through a researcher deciding